jundalisay/spblist/content/en/research/descartes/man/article-14.md

 ---
-heading: Section 14
+heading: Articles 14-15
 title: "Taste and Smell"
 # date: 2022-01-29
-weight: 14
+weight: 20
 description: "The filaments that make up the nerve center of the tongue be more easily moved than those that assist touch."
 image: "/covers/man.jpg"
 writer: